SabaEtezadRazavi/sabaetezadrazavi.github.io/OutsideWork.md

 [![My-Map](./Pics/konigstuhl.jpg)]()
-<h1 align="center"> Me in the middle of a breathtaking argument with another friend on "What does it mean to love your country?" while walking in Konigstuhl forests! </h1>
+Me in the middle of a breathtaking argument with another friend on "What does it mean to love your country?" while walking in Konigstuhl forests!

 [![My-Map](./Pics/istanbul.jpg)]()
-<h1 align="center"> Another long night of talking about everything and nothing till the sun rises with my friend Sahar =)) </h1>
+Another long night of talking about everything and nothing till the sun rises with my friend Sahar =))

 [![My-Map](./Pics/domenica.jpg)]()
-<h1 align="center"> This is my friend Domenica on a hot afternoon in Luxembourg while talking about the problems of capitalism for over 5 hours in a Luxembourgian cafe.  </h1>
+<p align="center"> This is my friend Domenica on a hot afternoon in Luxembourg while talking about the problems of capitalism for over 5 hours in a Luxembourgian cafe.  </p>

 [![My-Map](./Pics/dorm.jpg)]()
-<h1 align="center"> One of the most memorable nights of my university, reading poems outside the dormitory building. </h1>
+<p align="center"> One of the most memorable nights of my university, reading poems outside the dormitory building. </p>